Standard 4.12: The Role of Political Protest

 - In 1955, the Montgomery Bus Boycott, begun by Rosa Parks and activists including Dr. Martin Luther King, Jr., changed the course of the Civil Rights Movement, inspiring the 1960 Greensboro and Nashville sit-ins, the 1963 Birmingham Children’s Crusade, the 1963 March on Washington for Jobs and Freedom, the 1965 March on Selma and Bloody Sunday, and many more protests that led to legislation and change for African Americans.

-Then, beginning in May 2020, hundreds of thousands of people in more than 500 cities and towns across the nation engaged in weeks of protests over the killing of George Floyd, an unarmed African American man, by Minneapolis, Minnesota police officers on May 25, and the earlier March 13 fatal shooting of Breonna Taylor by Louisville, Kentucky police officers.
+Black Lives Matter protests, beginning in May 2020, saw millions of people in more than 550 cities and towns across the nation engage in weeks of marches and demonstrations over the death of George Floyd, an unarmed African American man, by Minneapolis, Minnesota police officers on May 25, and the earlier March 13 fatal shooting of Breonna Taylor by Louisville, Kentucky police officers.

 As people marched in the streets and in some places encountered law enforcement and National Guard troops firing tear gas and rubber bullets, the nation witnessed a remarkable set of statements about the death of George Floyd, the right to peaceful protest, and the need for racial justice, including voices from across the political spectrum:

 How has political protest driven social and political change in U.S. history?
-The modules for this standard explore this question from three distinct standpoints: The doctrine of civil disobedience; Examples of impactful marches and demonstrations; and How activists can use books and music to express ideas for change.
+The modules for this standard explore this question from three distinct standpoints: 1) the doctrine of civil disobedience; 2) examples of impactful marches and demonstrations; 3) and how activists can use books and music to express ideas for change.

 1. INVESTIGATE: Mohandas (Mahatma) Gandhi, Martin Luther King, Jr., and the Doctrine of Nonviolent Civil Disobedience